rbergstein/4061-PA2/README.md

 ## Individual Contributions:

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
 Worked alongside group members to create and finalize leaf_process.c.
 Reorganized the Makefile to create the correct output/inter_submission/root# directories.
+Collectively worked to write nonleaf_process.c and root_process.c with group mates.
+Also spent a lot of time debugging to try and find errors with writing to the pipes/files.

 Marwa: Worked on leaf_process, specifically extracting root and file names and writing hash to new file.
 Helped group members debug and finalize leaf_process.c.